Centaurioun/pulp-stones/references/md/Gabardo_2019_Association_between_Pulp_Stones_and_Kidney_Stones.md

 REVIEW ARTICLE
+Association between Pulp Stones and Kidney Stones: A Systematic Review and Meta-analysis

+## **Abstract**

+ **
+## **Introduction**

-Association between Pulp Stones and Kidney Stones: A Systematic Review and Meta-analysis ABSTRACT **Introduction:** A systematic review and meta-analysis were performed to evaluate the as­sociation between pulp stones and kidney stones.
+:** A systematic review and meta-analysis were performed to evaluate the as­sociation between pulp stones and kidney stones.
 **Methods:** A search for observational studies was performed in PubMed, Scopus, Web of Science, Biblioteca Virtual em Saude, and the gray literature.
 The Newcastle-Ottawa Scale for Risk of Bias criteria were used to evaluate the internal quality of the included studies.
 A fixed-effects meta-analysis was per­formed to evaluate the association between the conditions. **Results:** A total of 213 studies were identified after the removal of duplicates.
 Of these, 9 studies were selected after screening the titles and abstracts.
 Finally, after full-text reading for qualitative analysis, 7 studies were selected, and of these, 2 were used in the meta-analysis.
-A significant associ­ation was found between pulp stones and kidney stones (1.97 \[95% confidence interval, 1.21-3.18\]; *P \<* .05). **Conclusions:** This study revealed an association between pulp stones and kidney stones.
+A significant associ­ation was found between pulp stones and kidney stones (1.97 \[95% confidence interval, 1.21-3.18\]; *P \<* .05). **
+**
+## **Conclusions**

+s**
+:** This study revealed an association between pulp stones and kidney stones.
 Further well-designed studies should be conducted in order to confirm whether pulp stones are predictive indicators of undiagnosed kidney stones. *(J
 Endod 2019;m:1-7.)*
 KEY WORDS
 Dental pulp calcification; kidney calculi; kidney stones; meta-analysis; pulp stones; system­atic review Pulp stones are regressive alterations in the pulp tissue, and they occur with higher frequency in the pulp chamber.
-The prevalence of pulp stones can reach up to 50% of surveyed samples^1^.
-The most affected teeth are molars^1^\'^2^, and females are more affected than males^3^\'^5^.
-Although the prevalence is higher in elderly patients, pulp stones can also be observed in young patients^5^.
-Commonly, pulp stones are considered incidental findings during imaging examinations^2^ because they are not related to painful symptoms.
-They occur in healthy teeth and even in unerupted teeth^6^.
+The prevalence of pulp stones can reach up to 50% of surveyed samples.
+The most affected teeth are molars, and females are more affected than males.
+Although the prevalence is higher in elderly patients, pulp stones can also be observed in young patients.
+Commonly, pulp stones are considered incidental findings during imaging examinations because they are not related to painful symptoms.
+They occur in healthy teeth and even in unerupted teeth.
 Pulp stones can be classified according to their location as follows: "free," which are completely surrounded by pulp tissue; "embedded," which are surrounded by dentin; and "adherent," which are continuous with the dentin.
-Pulp stones may complicate endodontic treatments, and their removal is often required to improve access to the root canals^7^.
+Pulp stones may complicate endodontic treatments, and their removal is often required to improve access to the root canals.
-The etiology of this condition has not yet been elucidated^8^.
-Pulp stones can be derived from the natural process of aging or in response to injuries, such as traumatic occlusion^9^, orthodontic movement^10^, and irritant factors that promote chronic inflammation^11^.
-Genetic causes^12^ and the identification of nanoparticles and nanobacteria have also been mentioned as etiologic factors^13^\'^14^.
+The etiology of this condition has not yet been elucidated.
+Pulp stones can be derived from the natural process of aging or in response to injuries, such as traumatic occlusion, orthodontic movement, and irritant factors that promote chronic inflammation.
+Genetic causes and the identification of nanoparticles and nanobacteria have also been mentioned as etiologic factors.
 Interestingly, these factors have also been associated with kidney stones.
-Although some authors have proposed a relationship between pulp stones and kidney stones^15-21^, there is no consistent evidence to show that these conditions are associated.
+Although some authors have proposed a relationship between pulp stones and kidney stones, there is no consistent evidence to show that these conditions are associated.
 Therefore, this systematic review and meta-analysis aim to answer the following focus question: "Is there an association between pulp stones and kidney stones?"
 JOE.
 Volume ■, Number ■ 2019
 Pulp Stones and Kidney Stones **1** **FIGURE 1** - A flow diagram of the study methods.

-MATERIALS AND METHODS
+## **Materials and Methods**

 The methods described here follow the Meta­analysis of Observational Studies in
-Epidemiology checklist for meta-analysis of observational studies^22^.
+Epidemiology checklist for meta-analysis of observational studies.
 Protocol Registration
 This study was undertaken from August to November 2018 at the Universidade Positivo, Curitiba, Parana, Brazil.
 Its registration number in the International Prospective Register of Systematic Reviews database is